Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: The Proposed Method

 \subsection{Hierarchical Attention for Comprehensive User Representation}

-In this section, we need to fuse two levels of user information, namely, the common representation and matching representation of each user within one channel, and the information of different channels.
-An intuitive idea is to simply perform summation, average or maximum, but the valuable information for the target task cannot be distilled for each user during the training process.
-Therefore, this paper proposes a hierarchical attention information fusion model in this section, which learns to extract the most valuable information from multi-levels.
+In this section, we need to fuse two levels of user information, namely, the common representation and matching representation of each user within one motif, and the information of different motifs.
+An intuitive strategy is to simply perform summation, averaging, or maximization, but the valuable information for the target task cannot be distilled for each user during the training process.
+Therefore, this paper proposes a hierarchical attention information fusion model in this section, which learns to extract the most valuable information from multiple levels.

-First, we need to fuse the common representation and matching representation of users under each channel.
-For each user, we learn the attention coefficients $(\alpha _s^m,\alpha _s^n),(\alpha _j^m,\alpha _j^n),(\alpha _p^m,\alpha _p^n)$ respectively, which represent the weight of the user's common representation and matching representation under different channels.
+First, we need to fuse the common representation and matching representation of users under each motif.
+For each user, we learn the attention coefficients $(\alpha _s^m,\alpha _s^n),(\alpha _j^m,\alpha _j^n),(\alpha _p^m,\alpha _p^n)$, which represent the weights of the user's common representation and matching representation under the three motifs.
 The attention function in this section can be defined as follows: